kcjonson/react-native-cascade/README.md

 [![Travis Status](https://travis-ci.org/kcjonson/react-native-cascade.svg?branch=master)]()

-react-native cascade is a Babel plugin that will pair css declarations in imported stylesheets with nodes matching their selectors in JSX, automatically.
+react-native-cascade is a Babel plugin that will pair css declarations in imported stylesheets with nodes matching their selectors in JSX, automatically.

 ## Goals
 - Reduce boilerplate and unnecessary dev effort caused by manually pairing React Native stylesheets with JSX nodes